36 years ago - Dinah Lance is born the daughter of Larry Lance & Cladina Drake, who take leave of absence from the All-Star Squadron.

 Black Canary's Comic History

-An elaborate story was concocted to explain that she still seemed so young; She had, apparently, had a daughter that was cursed as an infant and could only live in suspended animation in Johnny Thunder's Thunderbolt's home dimention, and when Dinah discovered she was dying she wished that her now-adult daughter could be her sucessor, leading to her memories being transfered into the younger body.
+An elaborate story was concocted to explain why she still seemed so young; she had, apparently, had a daughter that was cursed as an infant and could only live in suspended animation in Johnny Thunder's Thunderbolt's home dimension, and when Dinah discovered she was dying she wished that her now-adult daughter could be her successor, leading to her memories being transferred into the younger body.
 Once the Crisis of Infinite Earths came along this entire story was abandoned (thankfully), and the modern Dinah simply WAS the daughter of the original.

 Dinah became a major character in Green Arrow comics as his constant companion and Girl Friday, and also a major member of the classic Satellite Era Justice League.
 Eventually she became the original star of Birds of Prey, where she was firmly established as one of DC's most badass characters.

 The character's original golden age concept couldn't have been much simpler.
 A woman looks to fight crime and isn't allowed into the police academy, so she takes it into her own hands.
 The idea that Dinah's daughter had taken over the role of Black Canary was created retroactively, but it nonetheless gives her a fantastic foundation as a very human, relatable character.